Georgia cop holds on to suspect's vehicle as he's dragged onto freeway after traffic stop, video shows

 CLICK HERE FOR THE FOX NEWS APP

-"I accept donations in the form of sweats," he added.
+"I accept donations in the form of sweets, cookies, chocolate chip cookies," he added.